 The Rocky Talkie is a two-way radio (commonly known as a walkie-talkie) that allows you to communicate quickly and easily with others in your group.
 While most models you find at REI or Walmart are easy to break and have a very limited range, Bryce Jones and Alex Page decided to build something better for the mountains.
 The Rocky Talkie is their brainchild: easy for anyone to use, but tough enough to last a lifetime in the mountains.

-Testing for my Rocky Talkie Review
+Testing the Rocky Talkie

 Rocky Talkie was kind enough to let me test a pair of their products out in the mountains myself.
 I took them on several hikes with friends, including a climb of the 14er Mount Belford near Buena Vista, and a hike near James Peak at Saint Mary’s Glacier.
 Both locations provided opportunities to test the radio range, general ease-of-use and its durability (after I dropped them about a dozen times).
 Here is a full run-down on my experience with the Rocky Talkie.